Chlebamaticon/module-federation-example/CONTRIBUTE.md

 > ⚠ Anytime this document mentions package please think of our internally built packages not the one pulled from NPM.
 NPM Packages should be refered exactly as "NPM Package".

 ## CI/CD Setup

+Our continous integration & deployment setup will try to run only necessary scripts that are relevant to committed changes in given branch.
+All of that gets covered by `nx affected` command that compare local changes with remote `master` branch and it will shake out unaffected projects from the target list.